On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Long Ladders

 \begin{lemma} In every condensed wall $W$ of size $2r$, there exists an X-wing, even when $r-1$ edges of $W$ are deleted. \end{lemma}

-\begin{proof} After the deletion of $r-1$ edges, there are still two complete adjacent layers $W_{i-1}, W_i$ of $W$ whose edges to $a$ and $b$ are still present.
+\begin{proof} After the deletion of $r-1$ edges, there are still two complete adjacent layers $W_{i-1}$ and $W_i$ of $W$ whose edges to $a$ and $b$ are still present.
 There, we can embed a graph $X$ as in Figure~\ref{fig:3RungsInWall}.
-In $W$, there were $2r$ edge-disjoint paths connecting $z_{i-2}$ to $c$ and another $2r$ edge-disjoint paths connecting $z_i$ to $d$ without using $a$ or $b$.
+In $W$, there were $2r$ edge-disjoint paths connecting $z_{i-2}$ to $c$ and another $2r$ edge-disjoint paths, disjoint from the first set, connecting $z_i$ to $d$ without using $a$ or $b$.
 So with $r-1$ edges being deleted, there is still at least one (in fact $r+1$) of each kind left.
-Together with $X$, they form an X-wing. \end{proof}
+Together with $X$, they form an X-wing.